pdhoopr/gps-to-gpx/CONTRIBUTING.md

 npm run build:umd
 ```

-*Note that before each individual build script, the accompanying clean script is run to make sure a fresh build is produced each time.*
+*Note that before each individual build script, the accompanying [clean script](#user-content-cleaning) is run to make sure a fresh build is produced each time.*

-While you're writing code, it can be helpful to watch the source code for changes and rebuild the library when things change.
+While you're developing, it can be helpful to watch the source code and rebuild the library when things change.
 To do this (via [Babel](http://babeljs.io/), rebuilding only the CommonJs `lib` folder), use:

 ```
 npm start